Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 While the baguettes are rising, fill a baking pan with water and place it in the bottom of your oven.
 Preheat the oven and allow it to fill with steam from the water.
 This is the KEY to a crusty baguette.

-Once the loaves have finished their second rise, remove the plastic wrap and sprinkle them with a little flour.
-Then quickly slash them with a lame, razor blade, or sharp knife.
+Then quickly slash them with a lame razor blade or sharp knife.
 This is decorative, but it also allows the crust to crack and the bread to expand in a more controlled way.

 Authentic French Baguette Recipe

-This type of loaf is infinitely versatile!
+This type of loaf is infinitely versatile with its crispy crust!

-To store a French baguette, just wrap it loosely and keep it at room temperature for 2 to 3 days.
-If you notice it’s not as crusty after a while, just pop it in a warm oven (around 170 degrees-ish) for 5 or 10 minutes, and it should come out good as new.
+If you notice it’s not as crusty after a while, pop it in a warm oven (around 170 degrees-ish) for 5 or 10 minutes, and it should come out good as new.

 The baguette slices thaw in just a few minutes at room temp.
 Or they can be warmed in the oven or toasted up.
 It’s super convenient!